 AmeriCorps is a nationwide community service program.
 In every state, members like me help local organizations address needs within our communities, like literacy, poverty, public safety, healthy living and protecting the environment.
 We serve at schools, non-profits and other public agencies.
 We also help recruit community volunteers for the organizations we serve.
 At the same time I’m making a difference in my community, I’m learning skills that I’ll use my entire career, no matter where I work, and I’m earning money to further my education.

 I’m an AmeriCorps member with the Washington Service Corps.
 I serve at [your site] in [your city/community].
 AmeriCorps members serve 40 hours a week for ten and a half months.
-Some of the priorities of AmeriCorps are education, healthy living and protecting the environment.
+Some of the priorities of AmeriCorps are education, food security and protecting the environment.
 At my site, I focus on [priority area], and I [give a 1-sentence example of what you do at your site].